Outdoor Blinds & Window Awnings

 • Canvas fabric should be cleaned with warm soapy water (dish detergent is fine) on a soft cloth then rinsed with clean water.
 Once dry, the canvas should be treated with fabric water proofer (available from most camping and hardware stores)

 A: Depending on materials, some ripples will ‘drop out’ faster than others.
 Due to the nature of the woven fabrics, these develop a slight ripple when rolled up.
 However, when lowered this ripple will drop out given exposure to some warmth.
 It’s a process that can take between 15 minutes and several hours depending on the temperature of the day.
-Simply lower the blind evenly, give it some time and the ripples will fade.
+Simply lower the outdoor blind evenly, give it some time and the ripples will fade.

 Rippling in clear or tinted PVC will reduce, but will never completely disappear.
 As the consultant advised, this condition does not constitute a product defect.

-A: Yes, blinds of varying sizes and fitting will feel different to operate, due to their difference in weight.
+A: Yes, outdoor blinds of varying sizes and fitting will feel different to operate, due to their difference in weight.
 From time to time, the squareness of various support posts can affect the operation of the blinds.
 Even similar size blinds can feel different from one another, but these differences lessen over time as the blinds ‘bed in’.

-Q: When operating my Ziptrak blinds, from time to time when using the centre lock I have trouble releasing the locks – why is this?
+FAQ: When operating my Ziptrak blinds, from time to time when using the centre lock I have trouble releasing the locks – why is this?

-A: All Country blinds are installed level.
+A: All Country outdoor blinds are installed level.
 Often we find customers’ floors, deck, pavers or concrete can be out of level, due to fall for drainage or even sunken pavers.
 Sometimes the top fascia can be on a slope due to posts dropping or due to movement in the soil.
-Because we need to fit our blinds level, this prevents us from following the sloping ground or sloping top lines.
+Because we need to fit our outdoor blinds level, this prevents us from following the sloping ground or sloping top lines.
 If the gap is severe we will let you know and possibly add a flap or top flashing at a subsidised cost to help conceal the issue.